bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-If I wanted to set the color of these paragraphs to red, then I would need to use a loop because I can\'t apply the style color to a collection of things all at once.
+If I wanted to set the color of these paragraphs to red, then I would need to use a loop because I can&apos;t apply the style color to a collection of things all at once.
 I have to apply them to each item in that collection.
-I need to use a loop to loop through each of the elements in that collection, so I\'m going to use a for Loop here, and let\'s go ahead and do this over here rather than console log this out.
+I need to use a loop to loop through each of the elements in that collection, so I&apos;m going to use a for Loop here, and let&apos;s go ahead and do this over here rather than console log this out.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 317/318.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">